piyushpandita92/pydes/README.md

 For multiple-sequential designs  (multiple suggested design/experiment in a batch):

 Replace the p.optimize in examples ex1.py and ex2.py with p.suggest(num_add) this returns two objects.
 The first one with the array of inputs of size (num_add, dimensionality) and the second with the value of the EEIHV at each of the ```num_add``` suggested inputs. ex3.py demonstrates how the methodology suggests multiple experiments.
-In case of a user supplied unknown function the noise argument to be given to the driver code  can be a dummy number for example: python tests/ex1.py 0.0 ```num_init_data```.
+In case of a user supplied unknown function the noise argument to be given to the driver code can be a placeholder, for example: python tests/ex1.py 0.0 ```num_init_data```.

 More documentation to follow.